-С EG Checklist Requirements Regulatory Reference CEG Checklist Reference Participant Implementation Requirements 1 AISPs must describe the data being shared through each consent using the structure and language recommended by OBIE following customer research (see Data Cluster Structure &amp; Language below).
+C EG Checklist Requirements Regulatory Reference CEG Checklist Reference Participant Implementation Requirements 1 AISPs must describe the data being shared through each consent using the structure and language recommended by OBIE following customer research (see Data Cluster Structure & Language below) and ensure this request is specific to the only the information required for the provision of their account information service to the PSU.
 AISPs should present the data at a Data Cluster level and allow the PSU to expand the level of detail to show each Data Permission.
 The Consent Dashboard should also describe: The purpose of the data request (including whether any other parties will have access to the information).
-Where the request is for multiple product types, the detail should explain to the customer the product type.
+Where the request is for multiple product types, the detail should explain to the customer the product type to which it applies or state that it is shared across multiple product types.
 The period for which the transaction data has been requested.
 When the TPP's access to the data will expire.
 The date the consent was granted.
-If the customer-facing entity is acting on behalf of an AISP as its agent, the PSU must be made aware that the agent is acting on behalf of an authorised payment institution or a small payment institution in the provision of payment services including account information services. n⁄a 13b AISP Required 3 AISPs must inform the ASPSP that the PSU has withdrawn consent by making a call to DELETE the account-access-consent resource (as described in Release 3 of the API specifications).
+If the customer-facing entity is acting on behalf of an AISP as its agent, the PSU must be made aware that the agent is acting on behalf of the AISP.
+"Agent" means a person or entity who acts on behalf of an authorised payment institution or a small payment institution in the provision of payment services including account information services.
+PSRs, Reg.
+70(3)(f) 13b AISP Required 3 AISPs must inform the ASPSP that the PSU has withdrawn consent by making a call to DELETE the account-access-consent resource (as described in Release 3 of the API specifications).
 This will ensure that no further account information is shared.
 ASPSPs must support the Delete process as described in the Release 3 API specifications.
 (This is not visible to the PSU but will ensure no further account information is provided by the ASPSP to the AISP).
-P2 and P15 of Agreed Arrangements Q TPP Required
+P2 and P15 of Agreed Arrangements 9 TPP Required

-2 The AISP should make the exact consequences of cancelling the consent clear to the PSU - i.e. they will no longer be able to provide the specific service to the PSU
+The AISP should make the exact consequences of cancelling the consent clear to the PSU - i.e. they will no longer be able to provide the specific service to the PSU